MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 Finetuning a model means changing its weights through exposure to a comparatively small dataset with the aim of inducing task-specificity in a more broadly trained base model.
 However, the larger models, the more complex it is to finetune them.

 But:
-- Parameter Efficient FineTuning (PEFT) emerges, e.g. with [LoRA](https://arxiv.org/abs/2106.09685) making sure to only partially expose the model and clamp the rest as needed.
+- Parameter-Efficient Finetuning (PEFT) emerges, e.g. with [LoRA](https://arxiv.org/abs/2106.09685) making sure to only partially expose the model and clamp the rest as needed.
 This approach still works and also makes finetuning a lot cheaper.
 - High-quality base models emerge, requiring more and more specific specific finetuning, making the models more efficient

 ### Default Recommendations